 Mercy has the nation’s sixth St. Jude-affiliated pediatric hematology/oncology clinic, serving children in Springfield, MO, and throughout southwest Missouri and northern Arkansas.
 Being a St. Jude affiliate site allows us to enroll patients in St. Jude’s world-famous clinical research trials – right here at Mercy Children’s Hospital Springfield.

 The Lung Cancer Alliance has named Mercy a Lung Cancer Screening Center of Excellence for its ongoing commitment to responsible lung cancer screening.

 We’re the only cancer center in the region to offer this noninvasive alternative to open surgery.
 Cyberknife treats cancerous and noncancerous tumors throughout the body, including in the head, spine, lung, prostate, liver and pancreas.
 This painless treatment delivers high-dose radiation to tumors with extreme accuracy.

 C.H.
 Chub O’Reilly Cancer Center offers a variety of recommended cancer screenings to help detect cancer at early stages.
 Cancer screening greatly improves the odds of early detection, which can lead to less invasive and more successful treatment because cancer has not had a chance to spread.

 The American Cancer Society recommends annual mammograms for women beginning at the age of 45.
 We offer screening and diagnostic mammograms (including 3D Mammography) with expert follow-up care.
-Visit our Mercy Breast Center to schedule yours today.
+Visit our Springfield breast center to schedule yours today.